At a Glance

-Support globally themed projects and events that deepen knowledge and understanding of our complex world.
+Support globally themed projects and events on campus or in the surrounding community that deepen knowledge and understanding of our complex world.

-As a catalyst for the innovative work of faculty and students at UNC, the Center for Global Initiatives welcomes proposals seeking support for globally themed projects and events that deepen knowledge and understanding of our complex world.
+The Center for Global Initiatives welcomes proposals seeking support for globally themed local projects and events that deepen knowledge and understanding of our complex world.

 Eligibility and Restrictions